-Salary Deferrals and After-Tax Contributions.
-You do not need to satisfy any additional allocation conditions to make Salary Deferrals or After-Tax Contributions under the Plan.
-Thus, if you satisfy the eligibility conditions described above, you will be eligible to make Salary Deferrals and After-Tax Contributions, regardless of how many hours you work during the year or whether you terminate employment during the year.
-However, you may not continue to make Salary Deferrals or After-Tax Contributions after you terminate employment.
+Salary Deferrals.
+You do not need to satisfy any additional allocation conditions to make Salary Deferrals under the Plan.
+If you satisfy the eligibility conditions described above, you will be eligible to make Salary Deferrals, regardless of how many hours you work during the year or whether you terminate employment during the year.
+However, you may not continue to make Salary Deferrals after you terminate employment.

 Matching Contributions.
-You will be entitled to share in any Matching Contributions we make to the Plan if you satisfy the eligibility conditions described above.
-You do not need to satisfy any additional allocation conditions to receive a Matching Contribution.
-You will receive your share of the Matching Contributions regardless of how many hours you work during the year or whether you terminate during the year.
+You will be entitled to share in any Matching Contributions we make to the Plan only if you satisfy the following allocation conditions.
+Thus, even if you satisfy the eligibility conditions described above, you will not receive any Matching Contributions if you do not satisfy the following allocation conditions.